stormpath/stormpath-documentation/source/accnt_mgmt.rst

 - an Account's Directory (``${account.directory}``), and
 - an Application (``$!{application}``).

-You can also include any ``attribute`` that isn't a link, as well as customData.
+You can also include any ``attribute`` that isn't a link, as youll as customData.

 For a full list of email macros, see the :ref:`ref-email-macros` section of the Reference chapter.